paritytech/capi/docs/Principles.md

 ### Testing

-All dependencies of an effect are known before its evaluation; this metadata can be used within analysis and testing solutions.
+The experience of testing Capi usage must be as unobtrusive as possible.
+We aim to gradually integrate with tools such as [Zombienet](https://github.com/paritytech/zombienet) which provide simple means of confirming behavioral expectations.
+Regarding ease of testing Capi: all dependencies of an effect are known before its execution; this metadata can be used within analysis and testing solutions.

 ## Application Evolution